vacu9708/Embedded-system/ARM architecture/Memory/readme.md

 - **ASID (Address Space Identifier)**: Uniquely identifies a process's virtual memory space.
 - Harvard or unified TLBs are used depending on the implementation.
 - Instruction fetches use the instruction TLB and data accesses use the data TLB.
-- If no appropriate TLB entry is found, a translation table walk is performed by hardware.
+- If no appropriate TLB entry is found, a translation table read is performed by hardware.
 #### _Note_
 - Modified virtual address translations are globally mapped from ARMv6, considering the 32-bit modified virtual address plus ASID values when non-global address is accessed.
 - The FCSE mechanism is deprecated in ARMv6.
 Concurrent use of FCSE and ASID leads to unpredictable behavior.